aws-samples/sample-outposts-third-party-storage-integration/launch_wizard/README.md

 - `--key-name`: Key pair name for SSH access
 - `--save-user-data-path`: Path to save the generated user data script to a local file
 - `--save-user-data-only`: Generate and save user data only, without launching an EC2 instance
-- `--assume-yes`: Automatically answer yes to all prompts
+- `--assume-yes`: Automatically use default answers for all prompts

 For a complete list of common options, you can use: